JoshBolitho/CodeBot/Guide.md

  #### Commenting
  Sometimes, you want to write a note, description, or label in your code.
- Add `# ` at the start of any line, and it will be completely ignored as code.
-Remember to leave a space after the hashtag!
+ Add `%` at the start of any line, and it will be completely ignored as code.

+ Note: The `%` symbol is also used to represent the modulo operator.
+Make sure the `%`  symbol is the very first character of a line if you want to write a comment on that line!
  ```
  print("hello")
- # This will be ignored
+ % This line will be ignored
  print("world")
- # print("this line will also be ignored")
+ % print("this line will also be ignored")
  ```

 #### Variables

 Now you're acquainted with the `print()` function, let's try some other inputs.

-BotScript features 5 different variable types.
+BotScript features a range of different variable types.

 -- String : A string is a sequence of characters.
 For example, `"Hello World"` is a string! `"123"` is also a valid string, even though it contains numbers.